Skip to Content

 Three further sites of historic interest lie in this immediate surrounding area – all part of the old settlement.

-We knew the views from further up this hill are even more breathtaking than the ones we could see behind us, but on this day, we weren’t allowed to go any further up the hill because a funeral was taking place and there was a sizable Jandarma presence.
+We knew the views from further up this hill are even more breathtaking than the ones we could see behind us.
+But on this day, we weren’t allowed to go any further up the hill because a funeral was taking place, so there was a sizeable Jandarma presence.

 The striped Grand Tomb in Doğubeyazıt, East Turkey.
 The tomb is on a mountain plateau with trees behind it.

-The Grand Tomb can be seen from Ishak Paşa Sarayı
+The Grand Tomb can be seen from Ishak Pasha Palace

 But this is the type of scenery that makes you feel small and insignificant and in awe of the world.